fabriziosalmi/websites-monitor/README.md

 This project aims to continuously monitor various aspects of specified websites.
 It runs a variety of checks, ranging from performance to security considerations.
 The GitHub Action is scheduled to run once per day, updating this README with the latest results.

+_This project is in super mega ultra alpha status.. double check and review everything before to clone and use it :)_

 ## How to Use

 1. Fork this repository.